test-erin/instagram_miner/README.md

 Choices I Made
 -----------
 - In order to reduce the risk of hitting the rate limit for the endpoint (5,000/hour), I sent a ` {'count': 100} ` parameter in the header of the GET request to the Instagram API.
 I tested this by pulling result photos for a hashtag with 1,550 posts.
 I expected to have 16 API hits but instead had 22, for an average of 70.5 results per page of the endpoint.

 - The API call returns data for the time the photo was posted to Instagram as epoch time.
 The New Campaign form allows the user to enter start/end dates as strings, which are converted to epoch time.
-All date info is stored in the Postgres database as epoch time in order to more easily compare whether or not a photo was posted within the specified time range.
+All date info is stored in the Postgres database as epoch time in order to more easily determine whether or not a photo was posted within the specified time range.

 - I chose to focus my time on creating a web app with the requested primary functionality of making an API call and collecting photos from it.
-I opted not to include login/logout functionality for v1.0, but will include it in v2.0
+I opted not to include login/logout functionality for v1.0, but plan to include it in v2.0

 - I listed the photo owner's Instagram username under each photo as a link.
 Someone who is considering using this person's photo for marketing purposes can first check out the user's other posts, to make sure they are not insensitive or inflammatory.

 - I added a place-holder button under each photo that will eventually allow a user to request permission directly from the photo's owner to use the photo for marketing purposes.

 - I used Django because I wanted to learn a new Python web framework.
 The documentation is AWESOME!

 Version 2.0
 -----------
-- Allow a user to delete a campaign they've created, and subsequently delte its associated photos from the database
+- Add login/logout functionality so users' campaigns are visible only to them

 - Explore parallel processing of many new campaign requests happening simultaneously

 - Include error handling for an expired Instagram API access token

 - Instagram requires that a developer "Only store or cache User content for the period necessary to provide your app's service."
 Campaigns could be deleted after 3-6 months of inactivity, with an email sent to the User before deletion.

-- Add login/logout functionality so users' campaigns are visible only to them
+- Allow a user to delete a campaign they've created, and subsequently delte its associated photos from the database

+- Allow a user to delete result photos from a specific campaign if they don't want to use that photo for marketing

+- Allow a user to alter the campaign's date range if their initial inquiry yielded too many / not enough result photos

 - Allow a user to request permission from the photo's owner to re-use the photo for marketing purposes

 - Add tests
-- Allow a user to alter the campaign's date range if their initial inquiry yielded too many / not enough result photos
-- Allow a user to delete result photos from their campaign if they don't want to use that photo for marketing

 About the author
 -----------